captn3m0/india-isin-data/README.md

 ### Check Digit

-The last digit (check-digit) is calculated using the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) with a slight change to accomodate alphanumeric characters.
+The last digit (check-digit) is calculated using the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) with a slight change to accommodate alphanumeric characters.
 Alphabets are converted to digits by adding `9` to the usual numeric value of each letter.
-For example `A=10,B=12,C=13……Z=35`.
+For example `A=10, B=12, C=13, ..., Z=35`.
 A few examples:

 ISIN|Payload|Check Digit|Validate
 ----|-------|--------|---